Anorchia is the absence of both testes at birth.

 Causes

-The embryo develops early sex organs in the first several weeks of pregnancy.
+An embryo develops early sex organs in the first several weeks of pregnancy.
 In some cases, early testes do not develop in males before 8 weeks into the pregnancy.
 These babies will be born with female sex organs.

 In some cases, the testes disappear between 8 and 10 weeks.
 These babies will be born with ambiguous genitalia.
 This means the child will have parts of both male and female sex organs.

 In some cases, the testes may disappear between 12 and 14 weeks.
-These babies will have normal penis and scrotum.
+These babies will have a normal penis and scrotum.
 However, they will not have any testes.
 This is known as congenital anorchia.
 It is also called the "vanishing testes syndrome."

 The cause is unknown.
 Genetic factors may be involved in some cases.